 We can all make a difference to children at a grass roots level, but just think what we can achieve with a top down approach – the entire education system believing in the importance of supporting the emotional needs of young people…

-So much happened yesterday that I feel I may need 2 blog posts to cover it all!
+So much happened during my trip to Lolland that I need several blog posts to cover it all!

 The school I visited was small – just 120 pupils (of primary and middle school age) but wow what an impact this school was having on the wellbeing and mental health of its students.